-We will take appropriate technical and organisational measures to prevent unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to personal data.
+We will take appropriate technical and organisational measures to prevent unauthorised or unlawful processing of personal data and protect against accidental loss or destruction of, or damage to personal data.

-Details of payments that you make to us, Payment card details and other transaction details are held by a third party payment provider who must comply with strict security and confidentiality rules and comply with data protection legislation.
+Details of payments that you make to us, payment card details and other transaction details are held by a third party payment provider who must comply with strict security and confidentiality rules and comply with data protection legislation.

 How long do we keep your information?

 We have a retention policy in place and will store your personal data as long as necessary for the provision of our services.